 The business monitors that resources applied to meeting health and safety goals/objectives are sufficient and has mechanisms for adjusting these where necessary.
+This might include a system to ensure evidence and actual practices are verified.
+An example of this would be to have an officer represented on industry safety forums such as the NZTA Zero Harm Group and being involved in disseminating trends and issues the Industry faces.

 The business monitors how effectively resources that are applied to health and safety improve risk management and health and safety related outcomes.
 The business actively looks for ways to improve worker and contractor skills in working safely.
-The business incentivises businesses it interacts with to improve their health and safety management through supplier selection.
+The business incentivises businesses it interacts with to improve their health and safety management through supplier selection and preferred contractor arrangements.
+It also proactively engages with businesses and other parties that it shares risks with to co-ordinate the management of such risks (such as fleet management companies, vehicle service and maintenance companies and those companies that provide training for staff).